cameron-bret/Share-The-Saga/README.md

 **Below is a list of goals for version 2**

 - version 2 goal: allow multiple users to collaborate on books together.
+- version 2 goal: update with more mobile friendly CSS.
 - version 2 goal: allow for version control style editing to take place.
-- version 2 goal: add full CRUD functionality to all models.
+- version 2 goal: add full Update info functionality to book and author models.
 - version 2 goal: allow multiple file types to be uploaded as pages.
 - version 2 goal: create social interaction aspect.